CA Portal Blog for all CA, CS & Lawyers

 • taxation reforms and digitalization.

-ICAI wants to use technology and its tool in order to get opportunities for CA professionals.
+ICAI wants to use technology and its tools in order to provide opportunities for CA professionals.
+CA professionals and practitioners must know about AI (Artificial Intelligence) and Blockchain.

-#3.
+#5.
 Suggestions

 Chhajed Gave A Few Suggestions To The CA Professionals:

-• Understand and works towards industry trends.
+• Understand and work towards industry trends.

-• Must be an expert in the second language in order to move head-on ahead with the global market which is a requirement of today’s world.
+• Must be an expert in the second language in order to move head-on ahead with the global market, which is a requirement of today’s world.

 Beginners’ level language course rolled out for CA students